Your RV Water System Explained

 You are losing pressure which indicates you have a leak somewhere in the plumbing.

-Turn off your water system pump and start trying to locate the leak before you have water damage.
+Turn it off and start trying to locate the leak before you have water damage.

-Also, your water faucet or shower might sputter and spit the first time you go to use it after filling your tank.
+Also, your water faucet or shower might sputter and spit (sometimes with surprising force) the first time you go to use it after filling your tank.

 This is normal.